torresde/CS4278_Project/README.md

 As club leader you should be able to:
 * Register your club so other members can subscribe to it
 * Add meetings for your club
-* Delete meetings you've set for your club
-* Send a text to registered club members when you add a meeting
+* Send a text to registered club members

 As club member you should be able to:
-* Register to a club to receive notifications
+* Register to a club to receive messages
-* Unregister from a club
-* Request the next meeting time for a specific club and receive the time and location
+* Request the meeting times for a specific club and receive the times

 ## Development Approach